CharlesStockman/osConfiguration/Mac.md

 ### General -- Conetent & Media, Accessories and Internet, Advanced
 All these items seem to talk about shareing.
 How can these be used to create a cohesive environment.
 Since there are many different parts we could create an epic for this item if Github will permit.

+### Understand Stage Manager
+I have no clue what Stage Manager is and then return to Desktop & Dock and look and decide on the changes ot settings